orange-cloudfoundry/cloud-sidecars/README.md

   # Sha1 to ensure to have correct downloaded artifact
   # This is specific sha1 made by zipper, use cloud-sidecars sha1 command to have sha1 to insert here
   artifact_sha1: ""
-  # Run script after downloading your artifact
+  # Run script after setup your artifact
   # here it renames gobis-server_linux_amd64 to gobis-server
-  after_download: "mv * gobis-server"
+  after_install: "mv * gobis-server"
   # pass args to executable
   args:
   - "--sidecar"